Thinking of becoming a beauty writer? Here are some of the best tips on how you can break into the industry.

 Social media is such a useful platform that many beauty writers and editors didn’t have before.
-It could be that your favourite magazine editor finds you and tries to convince you to come work for them through finding your work online, rather than the other way around!
+It could be that your favorite magazine editor finds you and tries to convince you to come work for them by finding your work online, rather than the other way around!

 Utilize all of the Networking Opportunities You Can